Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Application I: Linear Change of Variables

-In the remainder of this section we follow the outline given in Remark \ref{rem:RequiredEstimates} for a linear change of coordinates $K$.
-The results of such a calculation are then presented in Section \ref{sec:Linear_Results}.
-Later in Section \ref{sec:SH_Nonlinear} we follow the outline given in Remark \ref{rem:RequiredEstimates} again, but for a nonlinear change of coordinates $K$.
+In the remainder of this section we explain how to follow the outline above, arriving at a linear change of coordinates $K$.
+The results of the a calculation are presented in Section \ref{sec:Linear_Results}.